On This Page

-Ireland is an industrialized nation in the top 25% of the world's economies.
-Located in the Atlantic Ocean (west of the United Kingdom), the climate is classified as humid temperate (no dry season).
+Ireland is an advanced economy classified as high income.
+Located in the Atlantic Ocean (west of the UK), the climate is classified as humid temperate (no dry season).

 See also: Library article for Malaria